ZijianBian/HCD-WF-M3/docs/source/reference/available_modules.rst

 Available Actor Modules
 ========================

-This page lists all actor modules available via EasyBuild at ``/work/imas/etc/modules/all``.
+This page lists all actor modules available via EasyBuild (on SDCC).

 All modules are built with: **intel-2023b-DD-3.42.0**